|

 lobes.
 The Venus' flytrap shows active

-secretion of digestive juices -- without relying at all on the external organisms
+secretions of digestive juices -- without relying at all on the external organisms

 for digestion.
 This trap has also developed a highly specialized sensory organ